akbhinge/Interactive-Movie-Repository/README.md

 - Server side work to be done using MongoDB, Node.js
 - d3.js can be used to display different ratings of movies using bar, charts
-- Able to store and get data from server using a NoSql database like MongoDB.
-Get experience working on MEAN stack.

 --
 #By